 Undergraduate admissions statistics

-Oxford University is pleased to publish its fifth Annual Admissions Statistical Report.
-This gives information on the students who have applied to our undergraduate courses, received offers and been admitted, over the last five admissions years between 2017 and 2021.
+Oxford University is pleased to publish its seventh Annual Admissions Statistical Report.
+This gives information on the students who have applied to our undergraduate courses, received offers and been admitted, over the last five admissions years between 2019 and 2023.
 The statistics are broken down by domicile, nation and region of the UK, disadvantage, school type, gender, ethnicity and disability, and they are presented at University level and by course and college.
 We publish this Report to measure our progress and provide transparency about our processes.

-- The proportion from areas of low progression to higher education rose from 12.9% to 17.0%.
+• The proportion from areas of low progression to higher education reduced from 14% to 13.3%.

-We remain committed to ensuring that every talented, academically driven pupil, wherever they come from, sees Oxford as a place for them and has a fair chance of securing a place on a course.
+We remain committed to ensuring that talented, academically motivated students, from all backgrounds, see Oxford as a place for them and have a fair chance of securing an offer for their selected course.

 If you are a student considering applying to Oxford, a family member, or teacher with ideas about how we can reach more young people across the UK, please get in touch via ox.ac.uk/ask, as we would love to hear your thoughts.